-The FSS action plan is required to contain a certification that the development of the activities and services under the FSS program has been coordinated with the JOBS program (now Welfare to Work under TANF), the programs under title I of the Workforce Innovation and Opportunity Act,, and any other relevant employment, child care, transportation, training, and education programs in the applicable area.
+The FSS action plan is required to contain a certification that the development of the activities and services under the FSS program has been coordinated with the programs under title I of the Workforce Innovation and Opportunity Act,, and any other relevant employment, child care, transportation, training, and education programs in the applicable area.
 The implementation of the FSS program's activities and services must continue to be coordinated as such to avoid duplication of activities and services.